GDPR · EDPB · IT security

 EU AI Act: Article 1 - Subject Matter

-Article 1 of the EU AI Act defines the regulation's subject matter.
-It establishes the framework for regulating AI systems and models to improve the internal market and promote trustworthy AI that protects health, safety, and fundamental rights.
+Article 1 of the EU AI Act defines the regulation's scope and objectives.
+It aims to create a unified market for trustworthy AI systems that protect health, safety, and fundamental rights while promoting innovation and consumer protection.

 Source: European Commission / AI Act Service Desk

-High-risk AI Governance
+High-risk AI Governance Data protection

 Source: European Commission / AI Act Service Desk